babelsociety/website/content/blog/systemic-poverty/index.md

 The real problem is the **socio-economical structure** that allows **high wealth inequality**.
 This is the root cause of poverty.

 According to [a report published by Oxfam](https://policy-practice.oxfam.org/resources/an-economy-for-the-99-its-time-to-build-a-human-economy-that-benefits-everyone-620170/) in 2017, the top 8 wealthiest men in the world collectively possessed as much wealth as the bottom 50% (roughly 3.6 billions people).
-Such an extreme wealth inequality is direct consequence of a society based on unchecked capitalism, which is endemic in our world.
+Such an extreme wealth inequality is direct consequence of a society based on capitalism, which is endemic in our world.

 In today society poverty is a required element, it is part of the system by design.
 As soon as we accept that in our society it can exist a person whose wealth is far greater than most people, then there must be poverty.